rorosonoio/Visual-Grounding/README.md

 # Visual grounding task
 This project was made as a final exam for the Deep Learning course of the University of Trento in 2023.
-The file present in this repository is a reduced version of the final exam.
+The file present in this repository is an abridged version of the final exam.